-Even when you think you don’t have time for more than basic cleaning, there is a way to manage your housework …
+Even when you think you don’t have time for more than basic cleaning, here’s a great way to manage your housework!

 In your home, do you ever want to do more than just the basics … but feel like you have no time?

 Most days, I’m well aware of all the major projects I’d like to work on around my home.
 But when I look at my calendar and remember everything else I need to do for the day, cleaning and housekeeping can easily fall aside.

 It’s easy to start wallowing in discouragement when you know your home projects require so much time and energy … and you fully realize you don’t have the necessary time or energy.

 Busy seasons come to everyone’s lives – and, depending on work and family commitments, these busy seasons could even last for years.